Chris Swanwick: Renault Clio Cup United Kingdom

-Swanwick competed in Renault Clio Cup 2011 for Team Pryo.
+Swanwick competed in Renault Clio Cup 2011 for Team Pyro.
 Swanwick found the front wheel drive Clio more of a challenge than the rear wheel Ginetta G20.
 Despite this, Swanwick's aggressive driving style saw him take 7th and 8th place twice over the season.
 Rob Austin again saw Swanwick's potential and signed him up as the team's junior driver after testing at Pembrey in July 2011.

 British Touring Car Championship

 Rob Austin Racing (2011)

 Swanwick tested the second NGTC Spec Audi A4 for Rob Austin Racing and made his BTCC début on 2 October 2011 at Brands Hatch, and raced at Silverstone, the championship's finale.
 He finished five of the six races he competed in and at the end of the season was classified 32nd in the drivers' championship.

 Personal life

 Swanwick, was born in Nottingham, England and attended Dagfa House School.
 Swanwick lives in Moorgreen near Eastwood, Nottinghamshire.
 He attended Dagfa House School between ages of 11 and 16, Dagfa school allows flexible school hours which suited Swanwicks race schedule.
 Swanwick currently works as a diamond driller for his father's company East Midlands Diamond Drilling (EMDD).
 EMDD is also one of his main sponsors.

 Swanwick is 6' 3" ft. tall and has gained the nickname Sonic Swanwick due to his spiky hair.